craig-cogdill/http-server/README.md

 - Show what I know
     - Have not used GMock, so instead used a handmade inheritance Mock model for unit testing
     - Built for Linux which is what I have programmed for before (and only have access to at home)
+- Socket is non-blocking, so that the program can be interrupted.
+Otherwise, calls to Accept() would effectively starve main until the next connection is accepted

 Coding Goals:
 - No raw pointers, unless unavoidable